 If you are forming an LLC or a corporation in Iowa, the first thing you need to do is a business name search.
 This search checks all the registered business entities in the state to see if the business name you want to use is available.
 Like most other states, Iowa requires each LLC or corporation registered in the state to have a unique business name.
 So, before starting your business, it’s important to run a business entity search to verify if the name is available through the Iowa Secretary of State before registering your LLC or Corporation.

-There is no fee to search the database.
+There is no fee to search.

 - Legal Name

-- Status – Active means the business entity is in good standing with the Secretary of State and all reports and filing fees are up to date.
+- Status – Active means the business entity is in good standing with the Secretary of State, and all reports and filing fees are up to date.

 - Effective Date – Date when the LLC officially started